On pattern avoidance in matchings and involutions: Introduction

-Since we are the first to systematically study $\fkI$-avoidance, basic questions on its enumerative properties remain open.
+Since we are the first to systematically study $\fkI$-avoidance, basic enumerative questions remain open.
 As a first step, we enumerate $\fkI(\tau)$ for $ \tau \in \fkI_3$. \begin{theorem} For $n \ge 1$,

 \end{theorem} Theorem~\ref{t:singleton} implies that $\fkI(321) = \fkI_\fkS(321)$; the enumeration of $\fkI_\fkS(321)$ appears in~\cite{simion1985restricted}, and we give their formula in Theorem~\ref{t:I_3-avoidance}~(a).
-The numbers in Theorem~\ref{t:I_3-avoidance}~(c) do not appear in OEIS, but those in Theorem~\ref{t:I_3-avoidance}~(b) are~\cite[A122852]{sloane2018line}.
-Their ordinary generating function is a continued fraction~\cite{barry2009continued}.
+The numbers in Theorem~\ref{t:I_3-avoidance}~(c) did not previously appear in OEIS, and they were added as~\cite[A339150]{sloane2018line} after the preprint of this paper was posted.
+The numbers in Theorem~\ref{t:I_3-avoidance}~(b) are~\cite[A122852]{sloane2018line}.
+Their ordinary generating function is a simple continued fraction~\cite{barry2009continued}.
 More recently, Han showed~\cite{han2020hankel} this generating function is the $q=-1$ evaluation of a $q$-analogue of the Euler numbers.
 Extending Han's work, Pan and Zeng gave the first organic combinatorial interpretation of these integers as certain labeled Motzkin paths called Andr\'e paths~\cite{pan2019branden}.
 In Section~\ref{sec:enumeration} we prove Theorem~\ref{t:I_3-avoidance}, discuss the relationship between $\fkI_n(132)$ and prior work in greater detail, plus give a bijection from $\fkI_n(132)$ to Andr\'e paths.